jbro129/jbro129s-tools/README.md

 All these scripts are for Windows.

-For scripts using ADB, make sure you either define your adb path or declare it as a system path.
+For scripts using adb, make sure you either define your adb path or declare it as a system path.

 [ADB Push Temp (Drag)](https://github.com/jbro129/jbro129s-tools/blob/main/ADB%20Push%20Temp%20(Drag).bat) : script to send a file to the temp directory of your android device using adb.